subsquid/docs/docs/evm-indexing/configuration.md

    filter?: EvmTopicSet[],
    data?: {
      evmLog: {
-        // fields to be fetched for logs
-     },
+        // data selection, a subset of EvmLog fields },
      transaction: {
-        // fields to be fetched for the tx emitted the log }
+        // data selection for the associated transaction,
+        // a subset of EvmTransaction fields
+     }
    }
 }